acm-uiuc/til/_til/vim/case-aware-substitution-with-vim-abolish.md

+---
-# Case-Aware Substitution With vim-abolish
+title: Case-Aware Substitution With vim-abolish
+category: vim
+---

 Substitution in vim is, by default, case-sensitive.
 Adding the `i` `s-flag` makes it case-insensitive.